alchemyplatform/aa-sdk/site/overview/faqs.md

 ### Invalid policy ID: `{ code: -32602, message: 'Invalid Policy ID' }`

 ::: details Answer
-Gas manager policies can only be tied to one app.
-Make sure you are using the app key id that is associated with the app the Gas Manager policy is configured for or create a new policy for the app you are using.
+Gas Manager policies can only be tied to one app.
+Make sure you are using the API Key that is associated with the app the Gas Manager policy is configured for, or create a new policy for the app you are using.
 :::

 ### Precheck failed: `{ code: -3200, message: 'precheck failed: ...' }`